linzhi2013/specimen_bioseq_system/README.md

 # 5. Copyright

+**If you use this program in your analysis, or you "steal" the idea/codes of this program into your script, I should be one of the co-authors in your publication!!!**

 Copyright (c) 2020-2021 Guanliang Meng.
 All rights reserved.

 This file is part of the Specimen Bioseq System.